 “The tide will have changed!
 She’ll be lost forever if we don’t find her now!
 Go get the waterproof flashlights from the Ragnarok!”
 Michelle ordered shrilly.

 Nida nodded woodenly.
 Guilt wracked him and tears overflowed from his eyes.
+His heart felt like ash.
 Stumbling back to the ship he found the flashlights and paused by the Comm.
 System.